Actor-Relational Database Systems: A Manifesto: Relational Data Model, Declarative Querying and Transactions

-\manfeature{Fault-Tolerant Actors With Application-Defined Durability}{feat:faults} An actor database system must free the application developer from worrying about partial alteration of actor state by an incomplete computation under failure.
-Consequently, an actor database system must support the classic notion of all-or-nothing atomicity of computations (recoverability).
+An actor-relational database system should free the application developer from worrying about partial alteration of actor state by an incomplete computation under failure.
+Consequently, the system should support the classic notion of recoverability, leading to all-or-nothing atomicity of computations.
 Still, detached transactions running independently from a calling transaction should be provided to allow for flexibility in fault-tolerance guarantees and performance.
 For example, the logic of the \texttt{add\_store\_visit} call in Figure~\ref{fig:example:app} is executed as a detached transaction with respect to \texttt{checkout}.
-To establish a fault-tolerance contract in the call, an exactly-once qualifier could be added to the \texttt{add\_store\_visit} invocation.
+To establish a fault-tolerance contract in the call, an exactly-once qualifier can be added to the \texttt{add\_store\_visit} invocation.
 Different detached transaction invocations may have different qualifiers, e.g., for at-most-once or at-least-once~semantics.

 In addition to recoverability, database systems guarantee durability of committed transactions.
 By contrast, actor runtimes do not provide any durability guarantees for computations, forcing the application developer to store either parts or the entirety of actor state in an external storage system.
-To allow flexibility of application design, the programming model of an actor database system must fall in-between the two extremes and allow an application to control actor state durability.
-The logical programming model must thus support the notion of durability as a property to avoid conflation with physical deployment as is the case in actor systems.
+To allow flexibility of application design, the programming model of an actor-relational database system should fall in-between the two extremes and allow an application to control actor state durability.
+The programming model should thus support the notion of durability as a property to avoid conflation with physical deployment as is the case in actor systems.
 For example in Figure~\ref{fig:example:app}, the application may choose \emph{not} to make the cart actor durable, since it can always be reconstructed if needed by reading the contents in the physical shopping cart itself.
 Alternatively, durability annotations could be specified per computation and not per actor.
-In contrast to early systems such as Argus~\cite{Liskov:1988:DistProgArgus}, however, such mechanisms must work in conjunction with a high-level data model and declarative querying, as discussed in the following features.
+In contrast to early systems such as Argus~\cite{Liskov:1988:DistProgArgus}, however, such mechanisms must work in conjunction with a high-level data model and declarative querying.